Dnakitare/my-pwp-daniel-nakitare/README.md

 -[FontAwesome](https://fontawesome.com/) is a good quality free library for including iconography.

 Your Milestone 2a passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 Keep up the momentum!

+## Milestone 3
+Your PWP looks awesome!
+I love the hover animations and the site looks good on mobile.
+It's simple but effective which I appreciate.

+I would consider putting the recaptcha above the submit button on your contact form, and make sure to keep your javascript files together in the js directory in a small project like this.
+Your CSS is very organized and nice, but I don't know if you need to reference the html tag in it - that should be implied?
+But overall great job on your PWP.

+Your Milestone 3 passes at a Tier IV.

+Milestone 1 30(0.2) = 6\
+Milestone 2a 40(0.2) = 8\
+Milestone 2b 30(0.1) = 3\
+Milestone 3 40(0.5) = 20\
+Final 37/40